-- 1) Destroy any wells on the property in accordance with State Bulletin No. 74; - 2) Satisfy all conditions imposed by the District to assure necessary water pressure, flow and quality; - 3) Satisfy all conditions for water conservation required by the District at the time of application for segular, including the following:
+- 1) Destroy any wells on the property in accordance with State Bulletin No. 74; - 2) Satisfy all conditions imposed by the District to assure necessary water pressure, flow and quality: - 3) Satisfy all conditions for water concervation required by the Dietrict at the time of application for service, including the following:

-All applicants for new water service from Soquel Creek Water District shall be required to offset expected water use of their respective development by a 1.2 to 1 ratio by retrofitting existing developed property within the Soquel Creek Water District service area so that any new development has a "zero impact" on the District's groundwater supply.
-Applicants for new service shall bear those costs associated with the retrofit as deemed appropriate by the District up to a maximum set by the District and pay any associated fees set by the District to reimburse administrative and inspection costs inaccordance with District procedures for implementing this program.
+All applicants for new water service from Soquel Creek Water District shall be required to offset expected water use of their respective development by a 1.2 to 1 ratio by retrofitting existing developed property within the Soquel Creek Water District service area so that any new development has a "zero impact" on the District's ground water supply.
+Applicants for new service shall bear those costs associated with the retroat as deemed appropriate by the District up to a maximum set by the District and pay any associated feae set by the District to reimburse administrative and inspection costs in accordance with District procedures far implementing this program.

-b) Plans for a water efficient landscape and irrigation system shall be submitted to District Conservation Staff for approval:
+b) Plans for a water efficient landscape and irrigation system shall be submitted to District Conservation Staff for approval;